← Back to News

 HELOC options:

-The national average HELOC interest rate is 7.81% as of December 2025.
+The national average HELOC interest rate is 7.81% as of early 2026.
 “A Home Equity Line of Credit (HELOC) lets you borrow against your home’s equity, giving you flexible access to cash for renovations, debt consolidation, or anything else.”
 (Chestnut)

 Second-lien home equity loan withdrawals climbed to their strongest level since 2007 in Q3 2025 as falling short-term rates made tapping equity more affordable.